 What is Evolution?

-Now that's a wild thought: evolution is fuelled by mistakes in DNA replication during reproduction.
+It's a wild thought.
+Evolution is fuelled by mistakes in DNA replication.
 But how could the complexity of human beings have arisen out of such random chance?

 Mutations create genetic diversity, which in turn provide multiple solutions to survival.
 It means that some individuals within a population are better adapted to survive and reproduce than others.

-Charles Darwin's evolution by natural selection explains how such random mutations can have either positive, negative, or neutral effects on survival.
+Darwin and Wallace's evolution by natural selection explains how such random mutations can have either positive, negative, or neutral effects on survival.
 In other words, not all mutations are helpful, and they certainly aren't goal-oriented.
 Hence the title of the Richard Dawkins classic, The Blind Watchmaker.

-Some mutations cause disease and mess up your chances of survival altogether.
+Some mutations cause diseases that mess up your chances of survival altogether.
 Others are completely benign because they don't code for anything at all.

 The Hump Advantage